Latest Update for CS Executive Exam

 OMR based papers in CS Executive syllabus

-The Institute of Company Secretaries of India (ICSI) released the CS Executive 2022 admit card for the June session on May 21, 2022, on its official website.
+The Institute of Company Secretaries of India (ICSI) will release the CS Executive admit card December 2023 few days before the date of examinations.
+The admit card of CS Executive December 2023 will be available online at the official website.
 Successfully registered candidates can download their admit cards via online mode only.
-It is an important document that must be carried by candidates on the exam day.
+It is an important document that must be carried out by candidates on exam day.

-How to download the CS Executive admit card 2022
+How to download CS Executive admit card 2023?

 Click on the online services tab on the home page of icsi.edu